Crystal0404/CrystalCarpetAddition/README_EN_US.md

 Version 1.19.4 has a bug working with Velocity etc, which is caused by fabric-api and I won't fix it for now.

+**If something goes wrong, try deleting the profile and restarting**

 - Categories: ```Network```
 - Type: ```Boolean```
 - Default value: ```false```